tompave/fun_with_flags/README.md

 ### Persistence Adapters

-The library comes with two persistence adapters for the the [`Redix`](https://hex.pm/packages/redix) and [`Ecto`](https://hex.pm/packages/ecto) libraries, that allow to persist feature flag data in Redis, PostgreSQL or MySQL.
+The library comes with two persistence adapters for the [`Redix`](https://hex.pm/packages/redix) and [`Ecto`](https://hex.pm/packages/ecto) libraries, that allow to persist feature flag data in Redis, PostgreSQL or MySQL.
 In order to use any of them, you must declare the correct optional dependency in the Mixfile (see the [installation](#installation) instructions, below).

 The Redis adapter is the default and there is no need to explicitly declare it.
 All it needs is the Redis connection configuration.